-Emission changes from 1990 to 2017, relative to 1990, presented for various sub-sectors within the energy sector, are illustrated in Figure 2.6.
+Emission changes from 1990 to 2018, relative to 1990, presented for various sub-sectors within the energy sector, are illustrated in Figure 2.6.

 Figure 2.6.
-Changes in emissions of greenhouse gases, relative to 1990, for the various sub-sectors within the energy sector, 1990-2017.
+Changes in emissions of greenhouse gases, relative to 1990, for the various sub-sectors within the energy sector, 1990-2018.
 Index 1990 = 1.
 Source: Statistics Norway/Norwegian Environment Agency

-The GHG emissions from the energy sector increased by 29.0 % from 1990 to 2017, primarily due to increased activity in oil and gas extraction and transport, specifically road transportation.
+The GHG emissions from the energy sector increased by 27.7 % from 1990 to 2018, primarily due to increased activity in oil and gas extraction and transport, specifically road transportation.

 Since 2010, the energy sector's emissions decreases except for 2015.
-From 2016 to 2017, emissions decreased by 2.2 %.
+From 2017 to 2018, emissions increased by 0.6 %.

-Emissions from fuel combustion in Energy Industries were 114.0 % higher in 2017 than in 1990.
-They increased by 3.0 % from 2016 to 2017.
+Emissions from fuel combustion in Energy Industries were 110.7 % higher in 2018 than in 1990.
+They decreased by 0.9 % from 2017 to 2018.
 The main emission source in the Energy Industries sub-sector, oil and gas extraction, has played an important role in the national economy in recent decades.
 On the offshore oil and gas installations, electricity and pumping power is principally produced by gas turbines, and to a lesser extent, diesel engines.

-In 2017, emissions from energy use in oil and gas extraction contributed to 24.4 % of the national GHG emissions.
-In 1990, the corresponding contribution was 11.6 %.
+In 2018, emissions from energy use in oil and gas extraction contributed to 24.3 % of the national GHG emissions.
+In 1990, the corresponding contribution was 11.5 %.
 The growth can be explained by the increase of oil and gas production and the increase of energy demand in extraction, due to aging of oil fields and transition from oil to gas.

 Electricity production is largely dominated by hydroelectric generation.
-Between 1990 and 2017, important exceptions are gas fired electricity power plants, waste incineration power plants and a small coal combustion plant (6 MW) on the island of Spitsbergen.
+Between 1990 and 2018, important exceptions are gas fired electricity power plants, waste incineration power plants and a small coal combustion plant (6 MW) on the island of Spitsbergen.

-Industrial emissions related to fuel combustion originate to a large extent from the production of raw materials and semi-manufactured goods, e.g. alloys, petrochemicals, paper and minerals.
+Industrial emissions related to fuel combustion5 originate to a large extent from the production of raw materials and semi-manufactured goods, e.g. alloys, petrochemicals, paper and minerals.
+Emissions from Manufacturing Industries and Construction decreased by 13.9 % from 1990 to 2018, and decreased by 1.7 % from 2017 to 2018.
+In 2018, emissions from manufacturing industries and construction contributed to 6.1 % of national GHG emissions.

-&lt;sup>5 Includes mainly emissions from use of oil or gas for heating purposes.
+5 Includes mainly emissions from use of oil or gas for heating purposes.
 Does not include consumption of coal as feedstock and reduction medium, which is included in the industrial process category.